We believe that by investing in our staff, we are able to better serve our customers.

 Over the last 20 years Simon has worked with British government to help develop and integrate a common address and street platform for use in a wide range of day to day public sector applications.
 This experience has led to him assisting other governments and organisations around the world in developing strategies to introduce or improve their current address management systems.
 Simon has also been involved in a wide range of geospatial data focused projects both in the UK and across Europe including INSPIRE and the European Address Framework assisting with data modelling, technical design and implementation.

-Executive Director of IS Development
+Executive Director of Products

 With over 18 years' of experience in Enterprise Software Development and expert knowledge in strategic design and implementation of GeoSpatial, GIS and Gazetter Management solutions for Local Authorities and beyond, Radha heads the Information Systems Department within GeoPlace.

 She is responsible for the overall management of all GeoPlace's address and Street data hubs, together with the co-ordination and management of internal and external web applications.
 Closely working with National custodians, Radha is very customer focussed and continuously improves the services provided by GeoPlace to Local Authorities.
 She is also responsible for the production of National Address Gazetteer from which AddressBase™ products from Ordnance Survey are produced.

 Executive Director of Informatics